 - Educational Opportunity Program (EOP) second-year student

-Students accepted into PEAP must complete the following before matriculating into the School of Pharmacy and Pharmaceutical Sciences (SOPPS) Doctor of Pharmacy (PharmD) program:
+Students are automatically accepted into PEAP and must complete the following before matriculating into the School of Pharmacy and Pharmaceutical Sciences (SOPPS) Doctor of Pharmacy (PharmD) program:

 - Continued enrollment at Binghamton University.